Eirinintz/Public-library-internship-Sparta/README.md

 - 📊 **PostgreSQL** is a powerful open-source relational database system, known for stability, reliability, and advanced features.
 It works seamlessly with Django for storing and managing structured data. 🗄️✅

-- 🛠️ **pgAdmin** is a popular GUI tool for managing PostgreSQL databases, making it easier to create, query, and maintain databases. 👩‍💻🔍
+- 🛠️ **pgAdmin4** is a popular GUI tool for managing PostgreSQL databases, making it easier to create, query, and maintain databases. 👩‍💻🔍

 - 💻 **Django** is a high-level Python web framework that allows developers to build robust and scalable web applications quickly.
 It comes with built-in features like authentication, ORM, and templating. 🐍🌐